Haifa, Haifa District, Israel

 Die Geschichte der deutschen Kolonie

 Other nearby markers.
-At least 5 other markers are within 18 kilometers of this marker, measured as the crow flies.
-The Shrine of the Báb Terraces and Gardens (approx. 0.8 kilometers away); Raoul Wallenberg's Residence (approx. 1.8 kilometers away); The Crusader Fortress of the Knights of the Hospital and the Ottoman-Turkish Citadel of Akko The Crusaders (approx. 14 kilometers away); The Shrine and Mansion of Bahá’u’lláh (approx. 17.4 kilometers away).
+At least 6 other markers are within 18 kilometers of this marker, measured as the crow flies.
+The Shrine of the Báb Terraces and Gardens (approx. 0.8 kilometers away); Raoul Wallenberg's Residence Exodus (approx. 3.1 kilometers away); The Crusader Fortress of the Knights of the Hospital and the Ottoman-Turkish Citadel of Akko (approx. 14 kilometers away); The Crusaders (approx. 14 kilometers away); The Shrine and Mansion of Bahá’u’lláh (approx. 17.4 kilometers away).

 More about this marker.
 This is one of several historical markers on the north and south sides of Ben Gurion Avenue telling the story of the German Templer Colony of Haifa.

 1. Wikipedia entry, Templers (religious believers).
 (Submitted on November 30, 2014, by Chris English of Phoenix, Arizona.)

 2. The Templers: German settlers who left their mark on Palestine.
 BBC Magazine article on the Templers.
 (Submitted on December 2, 2014.)

 Additional keywords.
 Templer,Tempelgesellschaft,temple society,pietist,Deutscher Tempel

 Categories. • Churches & Religion • Industry & Commerce • Settlements & Settlers •